joanteruel/joanteruel/index.md

 ## More Pictures of me

+![][20]
+During the 'Campionat de Catalunya' Rowing Race 2015.

 ![][19]
 Riding around Stockholm, 2014.

 ![][9]
-London Head of the River Race 2014.
+London Head of the River Race, 2014.

 ![][11]
 Stasi Museum in Berlin.
 December, 2012.